WhatsApp: WhatsApp Business

+This solution was originally available as on-premise only, but in 2022, WhatsApp Cloud API became available.
+The on-premise API has been deprecated and will be fully sunset on October 23, 2025.

+As WhatsApp API does not have a frontend interface, businesses need to subscribe through one of Meta's approved Business Solution Providers.
+Examples of these include respond.io, Gupshup, Trengo, Wati and Manychat.

-In October 2020, Facebook announced the introduction of pricing tiers for services offered via the WhatsApp Business API, charged on a per-message basis.
+In October 2020, Facebook announced the introduction of pricing tiers for services offered via the WhatsApp Business API, charged on a per-conversation basis.
+On July 1, 2025, a new pricing tier system came into effect which charges per-message rather than per-conversation.

 User statistics

 WhatsApp handled ten billion messages per day in August 2012, growing from two billion in April 2012, and one billion the previous October.
 On June 13, 2013, WhatsApp announced that they had reached their new daily record by processing 27 billion messages.
 According to the Financial Times, WhatsApp "has done to SMS on mobile phones what Skype did to international calling on landlines".

 By April 22, 2014, WhatsApp had over 500 million monthly active users, 700 million photos and 100 million videos were being shared daily, and the messaging system was handling more than 10 billion messages each day.

 On August 24, 2014, Koum announced on his Twitter account that WhatsApp had over 600 million active users worldwide.
 At that point WhatsApp was adding about 25 million new users every month, or 833,000 active users per day.

 In May 2017, it was reported that WhatsApp users spend over 340 million minutes on video calls each day on the app.
 This is the equivalent of roughly 646 years of video calls per day.

 By February 2017, WhatsApp had over 1.2 billion users globally, reaching 1.5 billion monthly active users by the end of 2017.

-In January 2020, WhatsApp registers over 5 billion installs on Google Play Store making it only the second non-Google app to achieve this milestone.
+In January 2020, WhatsApp reached over 5 billion installs on Google Play Store making it only the second non-Google app to achieve this milestone.